CGvanDrunen/Portfolio_minor_ADS/README.md

 generate equally as much energy as the produce on a yearly basis.
-In order to guarantee their customers that their house is truly "zero at the meter" the company wanted to find a way in which effectively predict the energy production & consumption of one such NZEB (short for net zero energy building).
+In order to guarantee their customers that their house is truly "zero at the meter" the company wanted to find a way in which effectively predict the energy production & consumption of one such NZEB (short for net zero emission building).
 The data received by the team consists of all the meter data trasmitted from the intregrated Climate Energy Modules (iCEM) from each of the 120 (identical) NZEBs located in Zoetermeer (Zuid Holland, Netherlands) from the year 2019, more on this in chapter 4.